synedra/katacoda-scenarios/node-stargate/step5.md

 `http DELETE :/rest/v2/keyspaces/KS/collections/cavemen`{{execute}}

 Fantastic!
 We've gone over all three of the API types.
-Next we'll harness the APIs using a handy node library.
+Next we'll harness the APIs using @astrajs, a handy node library.